ponceto/pve-autosnap/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>
 ```

+Please read the `COPYING.md` file for more informations.